Visitor's Guide To the Pantheon, a Must See Landmark in Paris' Latin Quarter

 The Pantheon is a must see site in Paris' Latin Quarter.
 The grand neoclassical basilica dominates, rather ironically, the artsy neighborhood.
 It was built after a king's near death experience and celebrates the greatest dead heros of France.
 The building is a fixture on the Paris skyline.

 People tend to walk by and not go into the Pantheon.
 But the interior is the most fascinating part.
 As an added bonus, the rooftop boasts one of the best viewing points in Paris.
-When you're done investigating this must see hidden gem, you can stroll in nearby Luxembourg Gardens.
+When you're done investigating this must see hidden gem in Paris, you can stroll in nearby Luxembourg Gardens.

 History of the Pantheon